Mullah001/cypress-cucumber-framework/README.md

 The project contains four folders inside the integration that contains all the feature file:

-- The backend-feature folder contains all the feature files for backend services
+- The backend-automation folder contains the backend related feature files
-- The backend-step-defintions folder contains the backend related step-defintion
+- The common/backend folder contains the backend related step-defintion
-- The frontend-feature folder contains all the feature files for UI level tests
+- The frontend-automation folder contains all the feature files for UI level tests
-- The frontend-step-defintions folder contains the UI Level step defintions
+- The common/frontend folder contains the UI Level step defintions

 ### Coding Standards Quick Checklist